Alice and Martin: Reception

 Alice et Martin, Téchiné’s thirteenth film, came after a string of three critic and artistic successful films: My Favorite Season (1993) (Ma saison préférée); Wild Reeds (1994) (Les roseaux sauvages) and, Thieves (Les voleurs) (1996).
 In a general consensus, critics and audiences perceived Alice et Martin as a disappointment, particularly due to the grim nature of the plot.
 The star power of Juliette Binoche, who became known to the American public thanks her Oscar-winning performance in The English Patient, was not enough for the film to find a large audience.
 In France, the reviewer in Cahiers du cinéma raised doubts about the film’s narrative procedure and the incongruity of the epic sweep and the banal family narrative depicted.

+A review in Sight and Sound described the "masterly dissection of male hysteria" in a film where "most of the major characters are scarred by family histories".
+The reviewer noted that though "dense and powerful in its emotional force", the film's melodrama is balanced by the lead performances; Loret "shifty, pale and sympathetic", Binoche developing her role "with a charged finesse", embarking on her path to adult love through her lover's growing self-realisation.
+The reviewer concluded that it was "literary film-making... from the richness of its characterisation to the acuity of its structure.
+Both a cold melodrama and a psyched-up Bressonian case study, Alice et Martin is a masterly opening-up of classical French intimiste themes".

 Rotten Tomatoes reported that 62% of 42 sampled critics gave the film positive reviews.
 Andrew Sarris from The New York Observer called the film "not to be missed".
 Jonathan Rosenbaum from Chicago Reader commented that "The sheer neurotic intensity of Techine's characters -- characteristically stretching both backward and forward in time, as in a Faulkner novel--holds one throughout, as does Techine's masterful direction and many of the other performances".

 A.O.
 Scott in The New York Times called Alice et Martin " A richly populated, observant film that suffers, forgivable, from an excess of curiosity about the world it depicts -- a surfeit of generosity, intelligence and art".
 Edward Guthmann in the San Francisco Chronicle saw the film as " heartfelt and passionate and brave in what it attempts to explore.
 It is only a qualified success".
 In his review for Los Angeles Times, Kevin Thomas described it as " Boldly structured, intensely focused and briskly paced, Alice and Martin has a tremendous emotional density that places the utmost demands upon its actors--and asks a lot of audiences, too."
 While in a disagreeing note Lisa Schwarzbaum from Entertainment Weekly said that "It's as if, in exploring the scars that shape these personalities, Téchiné has forgotten to color in the flesh."